jky01/RCAutoPilot/README.md

   a checkpoint every epoch (change the interval with `--checkpoint-freq`).
 If an existing file contains only model weights, the script will still load them but the optimizer state will start from scratch.
-The model weights are periodically saved to `rl-baselines3-zoo/donkey_transformer.pt` by default.
+The model weights are periodically saved to `rl-baselines3-zoo/donkey_transformer.pt` (relative to the repository root) by default.
 Use `--model-path` to change the location and `--save-freq` to control the saving interval.
   When training starts, the script automatically reloads weights from the last saved file if present.